Signal Hill, Calgary: Signal Hill Shopping Centre

 The Signal Hill area is also home to the Signal Hill Shopping Centre, located West of Sarcee Trail and north of Richmond Road.
-This shopping area is also located adjacent to the WestHills Towne Centre, located in Stuart Green, in Southwest Calgary.
+This shopping area is also located adjacent to the WestHills Towne Centre, located in Stewart Green, in Southwest Calgary.
 The Signal Hill Shopping Centre houses over 50 unique stores and services, including grocery stores, restaurants, fast food restaurants, and various retail stores.
 The presence of many stores, as well as the proximity to the more than 40 stores and services located in WestHills Towne Centre make this a popular shopping destination for residents of Southwest Calgary.

 Education

 Signal Hill is home to the Battalion Park School.
 Operated by the Calgary Board of Education, the school serves students in kindergarten through grade six.
-In September 2012, it had an enrolment of 694 students drawn from Signal Hill and the nearby Richmond Hill and Springbank Hill communities.
+In the 2026-27 school year, it had an enrollment of 467 students drawn from Signal Hill and the nearby Richmond Hill, Discovery Ridge and Springbank Hill communities.